 In this update, new graphics for the path have been added.
 The line now appears as a golden road floating above the regular ones.
 This version is now pretty close to the final game, but dozens of improvements have been added up to the release.

 More information is available on our portfolio page.
-If you want to see how it looks like in action, you can download POSTMAN for free for Android or iPhones.
+The puzzle was part of the POSTMAN game app for free for Android or iPhones.
 Gbanga is always looking for talent to craft more exciting games in the future.